andrejkrasnov/drf-vue-chat/README.md

 ```sh
 $ uwsgi --http :8081 --gevent 50 --module websocket --gevent-monkey-patch --master
 ```
 This starts uwsgi with 50 gevent threads.
-You can configuration it, if you need.
+You can configurate it, if you need.